biril/backbone-faux-server/README.md

     `param1`, `param2`, ... are parameters derived by matching the `urlExp` to the Model (or Collection) URL.
 Specifically, about `context` properties:

-    * `context.data`: Attributes of the Model (or Collection) being proccessed.
+    * `context.data`: Attributes of the Model (or Collection) being processed.
 Valid only on 'create' (POST), 'update' (PUT) or 'patch' (PATCH).
 In the specific case of PATCH, `context.data` may only contain a _subset_ of Model's attributes.
     * `context.httpMethod`: The HTTP Method (POST, GET, PUT, PATCH or DELETE) that is currently